FulongLi/fulongli.github.io/_pages/about.md

 ## About Me

 I’m Fulong, a power electronics engineer and researcher based in the UK, specializing in advanced converter design, control strategies, and energy-system integration.

 Beyond engineering, I’m also a novelist who enjoys exploring ideas about technology, humanity, and destiny through storytelling.
 Writing allows me to capture experiences, question assumptions, and express the creative side that complements my technical work.

-I’m an with deep expertise in converter design, control strategies, and energy systems integration.
-Through Spirit Connect, I hope to build an open, collaborative community where engineers, researchers, hobbyists, and creators of all kinds can share knowledge, exchange ideas, and contribute to an open-source ecosystem that makes power electronics more acce
+Through Spirit Connect, I hope to build an open, collaborative community where engineers, researchers, hobbyists, and creators of all kinds can share knowledge, exchange ideas, and contribute to an open-source ecosystem that makes power electronics more accessible, and more inspiring for everyone.

 ---

 ## Research Focus